K-N-Nithin-Kumar/sre/WEEK-6/RabbitMQ.md

                                                 "x-dead-letter-exchange" : '' ,
                                                 "x-dead-letter-routing-key" :
                                                  "DATA_SIDELINE" } )
- => The TTL was set and DATA_SIDELINE Queue is mentioned because it should forward to the particular queue.
+ => The TTL was set and DATA_SIDELINE Queue is mentioned because it should've forward to the particular queue.

  ```